 Beltre triples as Texas beats Rockies 5-2 to end 7-game skid

-ARLINGTON, Texas (AP) — Adrian Beltre hit a tiebreaking two-run triple in the eighth inning, and the Texas Rangers stopped a seven-game slide with a 5-2 win over the Colorado Rockies on Saturday.
+”He’s handled it great.
+To be forced into duty on a night when he came in as kind of an emergency,” manager Jeff Banister said. ”That at-bat at the end there (Saturday) was tremendous.
+He needs to be proud of himself.”

+Rougned Odor led off the Texas seventh with triple.
+He scored on a double by Isiah Kiner-Falefa, who came home when Trevino grounded a ball through the left side of the infield to tie the game at 2.

-The 39-year-old Beltre, who has been on the disabled list twice this season because of a strained left hamstring, got the triple on a fly ball that went over the head of right fielder Carlos Gonzalez and ricocheted off the bottom half of the outfield wall.
-It was Beltre’s 3,095th career hit, tops among active players.
+Beltre, who has been on the disabled list twice this season because of a strained left hamstring, got the triple on a fly ball that went over the head of right fielder Carlos Gonzalez and ricocheted off the bottom half of the outfield wall.
+It was Beltre’s 3,095th career hit.

+”As soon as I hit it, I knew it was enough to score the runs, so that’s all I cared,” Beltre said.

+”Off the bat, it looked like it was going to go over the fence.
+I tried to do as much as possible,” Gonzalez said. ”I guess we can say we got lucky that it didn’t go over the fence.”

-Delino DeShields drew a leadoff walk against Harrison Musgrave (0-2), and went to third on Jurickson Profar‘s single.
-Both scored on Beltre’s 38th career triple.
-Ryan Rua took over as a pinch runner and came home on Rougned Odor‘s sacrifice fly.
+Delino DeShields drew a leadoff walk against Harrison Musgrave (0-2), and went to third on Jurickson Profar’s single before the 38th career triple for Beltre, who is in his 21st season.
+Pinch-runner Ryan Rua came home on Odor’s sacrifice fly.

 Jose Leclerc (2-2) struck out two in a perfect eighth and Keone Kela worked the ninth for his 15th save, the most in the majors without a blown chance.